sasdf/ctf/tasks/2019/BalsnCTF/crypto/collision/README.md

 * Require some bruteforce to recover the input.
 * Salted hash (i.e. pre/postfix).

+## Fun facts
+* This is the first solved non-trivial challenge.

 # Solution
 Will be released 72 hours after the end of competition.